rgc69/si-kanren/README.md

 version,  as  per  the  paper  *A  tutorial  reconstruction  of  miniKanren with constraints*        [Bharathi       Ramana        Joshi,        William       E.
 Byrd](https://drive.google.com/file/d/1svTPpIowx4InQIaUU3DyVEMpcoSZP6Bm/view?usp=sharing),
 where the first argument is required to be a symbol only.
-Also includes a tiny relational interpreter (see playground.lisp), capable of generating **quines** (and even *twines*.
+Also includes a tiny relational interpreter (see [playground](src/playground.lisp)), capable of generating **quines** (and even *twines*.
 See: *miniKanren, Live and Untagged Quine Generation via Relational Interpreters (Programming Pearl)*   [William E. Byrd, Eric Holk, Daniel P. Friedman](http://webyrd.net/quines/quines.pdf)).
 4.  *Reification* of **all** the logic queries variables `x x0...` in `(run _ (x x0...)...)`.
 It looks